mtham8/node-style-guide/README.md

     }
     ```

   - Use `//` for single line comments.
-Place single line comments on a newline above the subject of the comment.
-Put an empty line before the comment.

     ```javascript
-    // bad
+    // good
     var active = true;  // is current tab

     // good
     // is current tab
     var active = true;

-    // bad
+    // good
     function getType() {
       console.log('fetching type...');
       // set the default type to 'no type'